If you’re jumping into the van life, there’s no double you’ll need a way to keep food and drinks cool when traveling.

 More interested in a fridge?
 Head over here: 8 best compressor fridges for van life

-The 5 Best Coolers for Van Life at a Glance
+The Best Coolers for Van Life: Our Top 3 Picks

 The Best Coolers for Van Life – A Breakdown

-RTIC coolers came up again and again when van lifers discussed the best coolers for van life.
+RTIC coolers came up again and again when van lifers discussed the best cooler for van life.

 The RTIC cooler boasts 3″ of insulated walls to keep ice cold for days.
 It’s impact-resistant, durable and can double-duty as a bench, step-stool or tabletop.